RESEARCH GROUP MEMBERS

 Joe W Bull | Lead researcher | Joe’s main research interests lie in exploring, at the landscape scale, which components of biodiversity are the most crucial to protect and restore – given that ecosystems are dynamic, uncertain and subject to environmental change.
 To do so, he combines field ecology with simulation modelling and algorithm development, statistical analysis of large secondary data sets, and spatial data analyses (including working with satellite imagery).
 Explore Joe’s publications here.

-Shahzoda Alikhanova | PhD Researcher | Shahzoda is based at DICE (University of Kent), and her research is focused on exploring the application of nature-based solutions in the Aral Sea basin.
+Shahzoda Alikhanova | PhD Researcher | Shahzoda is based at the University of Oxford, and her research is focused on exploring the application of nature-based solutions in the Aral Sea basin.
 She is using a multidisciplinary approach at the cross-section of ecological and geospatial sciences.
 Her broader interests lie in biodiversity policy, habitat connectivity and spatial data analysis.
 More generally, Shahzoda has a cross-sector experience – biodiversity conservation, forest, land and water resources management, climate change, good agricultural practices and renewable energy.
 Explore Shahzoda’s publications here.

-Ardiantono | PhD researcher | Ardiantono (Ardian) has recently joined DICE as part of the Tropical Defaunation Hub led by Dr MJ Struebig.
+Ardiantono | PhD researcher | Ardiantono (Ardian) is at DICE (University of Kent) as part of the Tropical Defaunation Hub led by Dr MJ Struebig.
 His PhD work is focused on understanding the population dynamics of terrestrial vertebrates across Sumatra, using a combination of remote observations (eg. camera trap data) and direct field surveys, as well as appropriate statistical modelling.
 Subsequently, he will assess the technical feasibility of measures designed to conserve and restore habitat and species populations in the face of major infrastructure expansion.
 His PhD is supervised by Dr Struebig and Dr JW Bull.

 Shuo Gao | PhD researcher | Shuo Gao (Jack), based at the University of Oxford, focuses on means for balancing economic, social and environmental outcomes during business development processes in emerging economies.
 He is currently researching the establishment of green business models that could enable the Chinese industrial sector to improve its environmental performance.
 Further, he is interested in the application of economic appraisal techniques to evaluate non-market environmental disamenities.
 Explore Jack’s publications here.